 Medicaid is secondary when coordinating benefits with all other insurance coverage, unless an exception applies under federal law.
 Coverage provided under Medicaid will pay benefits for covered services that remain unpaid after all other insurance coverage has been paid.
 Texas Children's Health Plan must pay the unpaid balance for covered services up to the agreed rates for network providers and out-of-network providers with written reimbursement arrangements.
-Texas Children's Health Plan must pay the unpaid balance for covered services in accordance with Texas Health and Human Services Commission's (HHSC) administrative rules regarding out-of-network providers with no written reimbursement arrangement.
+Texas Children's Health Plan must pay the unpaid balance for covered services in accordance with Texas Health and Human Services Commission's (HHSC) administrative rules regarding out-of-network payment (1 T.A.C. §353.4) for out-of-network providers with no written reimbursement arrangement.